|

 of these activities is sovereign.
 There is no privileged place where

-we can act productively and where we have to be politically aware to
+where we can act productively and where we have to be politically

-be productive.
-The conventional political imaginary induces us to think
+aware to be productive.
+The conventional political imaginary induces

-that in turning from the state we are turning from politics.
-As a result,
+us to think that in turning from the state we are turning from politics.

-that they have such a statist sense of what politics is that they have
+but that they have such a statist sense of what politics is that they

-trouble understanding the fields of activity in front of them in political
+have trouble understanding the fields of activity in front of them

 Let us be clear